jmetzger/training-kubernetes/architecture.md

   * Zuständig für die Überwachung der Stati im Cluster mit Hilfe von endlos loops.
   * kommunziert mit dem Cluster über die kubernetes-api

+##### kube-api-server

+  * provides api-frontend for administration (no gui)
+  * Exposes an HTTP API (users, parts of the cluster and external components communicate with it)
+  * REST API

+##### kube-scheduler

+  * assigns Pods to Nodes.
+  * scheduler determines which Nodes are valid placements for each Pod in the scheduling queue ( according to constraints and available resources )
+  * The scheduler then ranks each valid Node and binds the Pod to a suitable Node.
+  * Reference implementation (other schedulers can be used)

 ### Nodes

   * Nodes (Knoten) sind die Arbeiter (Maschinen), die Anwendungen ausführen